Kenneth I. Juster: Early career

 Juster first worked in the U.S. government in 1978 as an intern at the National Security Council under one of his mentors, Samuel P. Huntington, who was the White House Coordinator of Security Planning.
 In that position, Juster contributed to Presidential Review Memorandum/NSC-10 on the Comprehensive Net Assessment and Military Posture Review.
 Upon graduation from the Harvard Law School, Juster served as a law clerk from 1980 to 1981 to Judge James L. Oakes of the U.S. Court of Appeals for the Second Circuit.

 From 1981 to 1989 and 1993 to 2001, Juster practiced law at Arnold & Porter, where he became a senior partner.
 His work involved international arbitration and litigation, corporate counseling, regulatory matters, and international trade and transactions.
 Among his noteworthy cases was his representation of the government of Panama-in-exile against the Noriega regime in 1988 and 1989.
-In that matter, he coordinated a legal strategy that secured the overseas assets of the Government of Panama and helped institute U.S. sanctions against the Noriega regime, which was ousted from office.
-The President of Panama subsequently awarded Juster the Vasco Núñez de Balboa en el Grado de Gran Cruz Decoration and Medal for contributions to U.S.-Panama relations.
-In addition, Juster twice received the U.S.-Panama Business Council's Friendship Award.

-Juster also represented leading U.S. investment funds in Ukraine, Moldova, and Slovakia, and several non-profit organizations and related individuals, including the National Endowment for Democracy, George Kennan and the Kennan Institute, and the Gorbachev Foundation.
-In addition, he successfully argued cases in the U.S. Court of Appeals and in U.S. District Courts.

-Juster served as a Visiting Fellow at the Council on Foreign Relations in 1993.